Ninja and Yo-Landi Vi$$er.

 Ninja:...when Hi-Tek walks in the motherfucking room like: "..."

-- You Dirty Rat: Averted.
-Yo-Landi loves them, and they frequently show up in her parts in videos.
+- You Dirty Rat: Yo-Landi loves her rats, and show them off in a few music videos - often in grimy situations.